Talia2/HOL-TrafficManager/HOL.md

 In this task, you test the round robin policy created during the previous task.

-1. In a remote desktop session to one of your hosted services, open a browser window and navigate to _http://roundrobin.[appname].trafficmanager.net/_, where _roundrobin.[appname]_ is the DNS prefix name that you configured for the round robin policy.
+1. In a remote desktop session to one of your cloud services, open a browser window and navigate to _http://roundrobin.[appname].trafficmanager.net/_, where _roundrobin.[appname]_ is the DNS prefix name that you configured for the round robin policy.

 	> **Note:** Ensure that you connect to one of the role instances where you previously configured the DNS cache for the browser.
 Otherwise, click the link to download and run the registry configuration script and then restart the browser.
 After that, repeat the current step.